Malcolm began his four year apprenticeship in 1989, aged 16. Since then, his ECITB apprenticeship has led to a number of career opportunities.

 In 1991, Malcolm started at Redpath Engineering Services in Teesside, where he worked both on site and in the fabrication workshops on large scale oil, gas and chemical projects.

 Employers recognise and value apprenticeships, so with hard work you could rise through the ranks quickly.
-Malcolm is now a Project Engineering Manager with AMEC and has recently completed his latest qualification, a Master's degree in Project Management.
+Malcolm is now a Programme Manager with Wood plc based at Sellafield, he is a Fellow of the IMechE and his latest qualification is a Master's degree in Project Management from Manchester University.
+Since being an apprentice, Malcolm also has gained qualifications in Business and Leadership and he has also gathered significant experience in the Oil, Gas, Chemical, Pharmaceutical and Nuclear Industries.